PawelMBrzoska/Sandbox_city_generator/README.md

 - 1.3 Optimization and force locking
 - 2.0 New procedure -> starting with Domain level
 # Plans
-- 2.X Matching population distribution to the "Medieval Demographics Made Easy" by John Ross on the town scale.
+- Matching population distribution to the "Medieval Demographics Made Easy" by John Ross on the town scale.
+Or smthg?
-- 3.0 Reworking all the
+- Reworking all the workshops
+- Consideration of the terrain and geographic during generation of domain (where the cities will be and where the resources are produced)
+- Terrain generation